alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

 # Your analysis task

 Your own analysis task will be derived from the base class `AliAnalysisTaskSE`.
-We will use a *fixed format* to write our task, which means that we need to create three files:
+We will use a *fixed format* to write our tasks, which means that we need to create three files:

 -   The **header** file (.h) which contains function *prototypes* and in which your class members are defined